gorlug/metrics-backend/README.md

 ### Implementation

 On the backend I added another schema for the time series log data.
-A separate table view lets you browse all the logs using pagination.
+A separate HTML table view lets you browse all the logs using pagination.
 You can filter by start and end time, Docker container name and host name.

 A POST "/journal" route was added to retrieve journal logs sent by the `metrics-sender` client.
 The `metrics-sender` was also extended to send the journal logs.